MikeSays-1/configure-ad/README.md

 </p>

 <h1>On-premises Active Directory Deployed in the Cloud (Azure)</h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+This project demonstrates the deployment of a traditional on-premises Active Directory Domain Services (AD DS) environment using Microsoft Azure virtual machines.
+A Windows Server VM was configured and promoted to a domain controller with integrated DNS, and a Windows client VM was provisioned and joined to the new domain within the same virtual network.
+The lab successfully validates domain join, DNS resolution, and authentication using RDP and PowerShell, replicating a real-world enterprise Active Directory infrastructure scenario hosted in the cloud.<br />

 <h2>Video Demonstration</h2>